Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow

-\begin{remark} In Algorithm~\ref{alg:quadAlg}, we write $y:=(y^{nc}, y^{c})$ and use two subsets of the variables to speed up the algorithm by skipping the iterations in which only $y^c$ changes. \end{remark}

-\begin{remark} If the objective $f$ is not convex, we can introduce the epigraph variable and add another constraint to the set $\cB$ ~\eqref{set:B}.
-Even though the latter constraint may be not quadratic, Algorithm~\ref{alg:quadAlg} will handle it since the degree of the equality constraints is not important for the alternating projections method.
-In fact, in Algorithm~\ref{alg:quadAlg}, the non-linear equality constraints can be of any degree as long as it is possible to obtain some lower bound for a good starting point. \end{remark}

-In the next subsection, we demonstrate the performance of Algorithm~\ref{alg:quadAlg} on the ACOPF problem using the SDP lower bound for Step 2 of the algorithm.
-The experiments show that in the majority of cases Algorithm~\ref{alg:quadAlg} finds a feasible solution with an objective value close to the lower bound in few iterations.
+In the next subsection, we demonstrate the performance of the combination of Algorithm~\ref{alg:main} with Algorithm~\ref{alg:quadAlg} to solve problem~\eqref{pr:0gen_po} on the ACOPF.
+The experiments show that in the majority of tested cases this combination of algorithms finds a robustly feasible solution within 15 minutes of computational time for small uncertainty sets.

-\subsection{Adjustable ACOPF with uncertain renewable generation and load demands}
+\section{Adjustable ACOPF with uncertain renewable generation and load demands}